vegaprotocol/documentation/docs/tutorials/withdrawing-assets.md

 ✅ Your withdrawal is then complete and your assets will be in your Ethereum wallet.

-## Complete withdrawal transaction after reset/upgrade
+## Complete withdrawal after reset/upgrade

 If your withdrawal transaction was not completed before the Vega network was restarted or upgraded, follow the steps below.

 Before a network upgrade or planned restart, the Vega team saves a snapshot of the network to help anyone who has an unfinished withdrawal.

 ### Get transaction data
 1. Find the public key that you started the withdrawal from.
 Ask the Vega team for the JSON of your transaction.
 Ask on [Discord ↗](https://vega.xyz/discord) or email `hi@vega.xyz`. **Confirm that you are in contact with someone from the actual Vega team.**